EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman1_writeup.md

 >**4.2 What HTTP method is used by the C2 for the output of the commands executed by the attacker?**
 >
-Since, we know the attacker is exfiltrating the data out and not requesting it in, the method would be POST
+Since the attacker is exfiltrating data and not requesting it, the HTTP method used is POST.

 **ANS: POST**

 >**4.3 What is the protocol used during the exfiltration activity?**
 >
-In task 3, question 8 the tool the attacker used was nslookup so the protocol is DNS
+From Task 3, Question 8, we already know the tool used for exfiltration was nslookup, so the protocol is DNS.

 **ANS: DNS**